 The Company relies on its IT networks and systems for both its Logistics and Money Transfer Services businesses and believes that maintaining advanced technological systems is integral to remaining competitive in its industry.
-For both its Logistics and Money Transfer Services businesses, the Company utilizes its proprietary integrated POS system for documenting front-end acceptances of shipments, remittances and bill payments.
-The integrated system enables centralized back-office monitoring of the branch, warehouse and distribution center operations.
-In addition to the POS system, the Company uses scanning technology for tracking and tracing of packages, as well as a specialized sorting machine unit for high volume mail printed on behalf of certain corporate clients as part of its "Print and Mail" service.
+For both its Logistics and Money Transfer Services businesses, the Company is in the process of transitioning its current systems to RAMCO Logistics and Interblocks for for documenting front-end acceptances of shipments, remittances and bill payments.
+These new systems enable centralized back-office monitoring of the branch, warehouse and distribution center operations.
+In addition to this, the Company uses scanning technology for tracking and tracing of packages, as well as a specialized sorting machine unit for high volume mail printed on behalf of certain corporate clients as part of its "Print and Mail" service.
 The sorting machine unit is capable of sorting approximately 20,000 pieces of mail per hour.

-The Company is currently in the process of implementing an updated proprietary IT system that will integrate several components of its existing operational IT systems.
-The integrated system, VISTRA, will combine the POS system that the Company currently uses to manage its front-end acceptances for shipments, remittances and bills payment collections, the INCA software for sea cargo acceptance and the Company's track and trace scanning system in order to allow for more efficient transactions at the point of sale, improve inventory control and tracking and centralize customer management.
-In addition, the Company has recently begun the process of outfitting each of its couriers with handheld scanners, which will increase the efficiency and minimize human error in documenting daily pick-ups and deliveries.
-The Company also plans to adopt put-to-light sorting technology for its non-bulk mail, which will help automate some aspects of the parcel sorting process currently completed manually.
-See "- Key Strategies - Continue to invest in IT infrastructure and operations to enhance efficiency and service quality."
+The Company is currently in the process of implementing RAMCO Logistics System.
+Ramco Logistics solution covers the need of all the business operations from Transportation to warehousing to order management for Parcel/courier service providers, forwarders, 3PL who are seeking high Performance logistics software.
+Current IT landscape consists of several applications where the information for the same parameter is available in different parts of the system.
+Ramco Logistics solution allows the Company to standardize in to one technology and application platform thus eliminating redundancy in operations and achieving absolute data integrity and scope for planning and optimization.
+In addition, the provided each of its couriers with handheld scanners, which will increase the efficiency and minimize human error in documenting daily pick-ups and deliveries.
+The Company also operates using put-to-light sorting technology for its non-bulk mail, which will help automate some aspects of the parcel sorting process currently completed manually.
+This technology was implemented in fiscal year of 2015.
+See "Business - Key Strategies - Continue to invest in IT infrastructure and operations to enhance efficiency and service quality" on page 83 of this Prospectus.